drvinhhoang/drvinhhoang/README.md

 <img src="Images/bigheadimage.jpg" width="1000" >

-Hi there, I'm Vinh, I'm currently a doctor, being on the journey to become an iOS developer.
+Hi there, I'm Vinh, I'm currently a doctor, being on the journey to becoming an iOS developer.
 It's a rough path but also intriguing.
 Since long ago, I know that my true calling is to become a programmer.
-But I didn't have courage to pusuit my calling.
-After years working as a doctor, there something still missing inside me, I knew I have to make the decision.
+But I didn't have the courage to pursue it.
+After years of working as a doctor, there was something still missing inside me, I knew I have to make the decision.
 Finally, I made it, that's why I'm being here.
 I made a promise to myself.
-I will never waste any secconds of my life again.
-I will put everything in learning programming, and live the life I've always wanted.
+I will never waste any seconds of my life again.
+I will put everything into learning programming, and live the life I've always wanted.
 After all, there's only one life and there's only one chance to live it.
-When I grow old and looking back, I don't want to regret about not making the decision.
+When I grow old and look back on my life, I don't want to regret it because of not making the decision.

 ### Some of my projects: